dl575/project-rt_energy_efficiency/benchmarks/Readme.md

 ## uzbl

 Web browser.
 Run `make` to build.
 May need to run `make install` to set up config, but can run `make uninstall` and still run binary.
+Also, run `source setup.sh` to setup paths needed.

 Source: https://github.com/uzbl/uzbl